 A significant number of customer purchases from us across all of our channels are made using credit cards.
 Additionally, a significant number of our customer orders are placed through our websites.
 In order for our business to function successfully, we and other market participants must be able to handle and transmit confidential information, including credit card information, securely.
 We are not fully compliant with Payment Card Industry, or PCI, Data Security Standards and there can be no assurance that in the future we will be able to operate our facilities and our customer service and sales operations in accordance with PCI or other industry recommended practices.
 We intend to obtain compliance with PCI Data Security Standards and will incur additional expenses to attain and maintain PCI compliance.
 Further, there is increased litigation over personally identifiable information and we may be subject to one or more claims or lawsuits related to intentional or unintentional exposure of our customer's personally identifiable information.
 Even if we are compliant with such standards, we still may not be able to prevent security breaches involving customer transaction data.
 Any breach could cause consumers to lose confidence in the security of our website and choose not to purchase from us.
 If a computer hacker or other criminal is able to circumvent our security measures, he or she could destroy or steal valuable information or disrupt our operations.
-Any security breach could expose us to risks of data loss, fines, litigation and other claims, we could be required to change our business practices or modify our service offerings in connection with the protection of personally identifiable informations and harm our reputation, any of which could adversely affect our business.
-In addition to the possibility of fines, lawsuits and other claims, we could be required to change our business practices or modify our service offerings in connection with the protection of personally identifiable information, which could
+Any security breach could expose us to risks of data loss, fines, litigation and liability and could seriously disrupt our operations and harm our reputation, any of which could adversely affect our business.
+In addition to the possibility of fines, lawsuits and other claims, we could be required to change our business practices or modify our service offerings in connection with the protection of personally identifiable information, which could have a material adverse effect on our business.